Chipdelmal/SplatStats/README.md

 **UNDER DEVELOPMENT**

-This codebase is works in tandem with the [s3s package](https://github.com/frozenpandaman/s3s) to refactor and analayze [Splatoon 3](https://en.wikipedia.org/wiki/Splatoon_3)'s data.
-When finished, it will be able to take exported `json` files, re-shape them, and visualize the data from battles history.
+This codebase works in tandem with the [s3s package](https://github.com/frozenpandaman/s3s) to refactor and analayze [Splatoon 3](https://en.wikipedia.org/wiki/Splatoon_3)'s data.
+When finished, it will be able to load [s3s package](https://github.com/frozenpandaman/s3s) `json` files, re-shape them, and visualize the data from battles history.

 ![](./docs/img/playerDF.png)